ReflectionHLE/ReflectionHLE/notes-restoration.md

 are toggled on.
 Furthermore, the remaining selected choices are:
 "Register Variable" - "Automatic", "Common Subexpressions" - "No Optimization" and "Optimize For" - "Speed".
+- For an earlier revision of this codebase, a custom tool named STRIPBSS (or any comparable tool) was required in order to remove the BSS sections from certain executables (basically a bunch of zeros appended to each EXE file's end, mostly referring to variables initialized to zeros).
+Only while working on Blake Stone later (in a separate codebase), a way to strip these right from Borland C++ was found out.
+In the debugger settings, Source Debugging had to be disabled, meaning debugging information wouldn't be appended to the EXE.
+It's probably the case that the BSS section must be included if debugging symbols are, and while tools like LZEXE91 may strip the debugging information, they don't compress the BSS section.
+That is, they don't do the job of the above mentioned STRIPBSS, being removing the chunk of zeros, while appropriately increasing the amount of additional memory the program needs as defined in the EXE's header.
 - There may be at least one other difference at the least.
 Obviously, source code files other than VERSION.H are edited as required.
-This includes the addition of the new header file GFXV_APO.H for the Apogee builds, with resource definitions taken off the Wolf4SDL source port.
+This includes the addition of the new header file GFXV_APO.H for the Apogee builds, with resource definitions taken off the Wolf4SDL source port, as well as a few more such headers for Super 3-D Noah's Ark, based on definitions from ECWolf and debugging information.

 Building each EXE
 =================